myyc/vyy/README.md

 create your own keys.
 As long as the paths are right the scripts will do it for you.

+You could also use `scripts/daily-build.sh` and the systemd units if you have a server to run this on; edit the placeholders first though.

 ### Is this even safe

 The "install Silverblue" part is pretty much what makes this distro